navjotk/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

  \frac{\vd{m}}{s^2} \Big( \vd{u}[\text{time}-s] - 2\vd{u}[\text{time}] + \vd{u}[\text{time}+s]\Big) - \Delta \vd{u}[\text{time}] = 0, \quad \text{time}=1 \cdots n_{t-1}
 ```

-with time being the current time step and $s$ being the time stepping interval.
+with time being the current time step and $dt$ being the time stepping interval.
 As we can see, the Laplacian $\Delta \vd{u}$ is simply expressed with Devito by
 the shorthand expression `u.laplace`, where the order of the derivative stencil is
 defined by the `space_order` parameter used to create the symbol `u(t, x, y, z)`.